fvales/CordApp---Loan-Application-Management/README.md

   <img src="https://www.corda.net/wp-content/uploads/2016/11/fg005_corda_b.png" alt="Corda" width="500">
 </p>

+**Problem Statement

+Implement a CorDapp to digitize the process of loan application approval based on a credit check.
+A finance agency sends loan applications to a Bank.
+The Bank checks the credit worthiness of the borrower through a credit rating agency and accordingly approves or rejects the loan.
+The CorDapp should help to maintain a trail of all the activities happening for a loan application.
+Communication between Bank and credit rating agency or any data exchanged between Bank and credit rating agency should remain private to Finance Agency.
+Finance agency should not see what Bank and Credit rating agency communicate.

 # CorDapp Template - Kotlin

 Welcome to the Kotlin CorDapp template.
 The CorDapp template is a stubbed-out CorDapp that you can use to bootstrap